On the flexibility of 2D Euler steady states: On the construction of steady states that break the semilinear elliptic equation structure

-Denote the critical points of $\psi_0$ by $\{x_1,\cdots,x_m\}$ with $m\geq 2$, as $\psi_0$ is a Morse function, by Morse degree theory, $\psi_0$ has at least one saddle point.
+Denote the critical points of $\psi_0$ by $\{x_1,\cdots,x_m\}$ with $m\geq 2$, as $\psi_0$ is a Morse function, by Morse theory, $\psi_0$ has at least one saddle point.
 Without loss of generality, we take $x_1$ to be a saddle point.
-We now construct a perturbation in the neighborhood of $x_1$.
+We now construct a perturbation in a neighborhood of $x_1$.
 Here is an illustrative figure for our construction.

 In the above figure, $x_0$ is a point close to $x_1$, so that $\psi_0(x_0)$ is a regular value for $\psi_0$ while the set $\{\psi_0=\psi_0(x_0)\}$ has multiple components.
 Now we fix a $\epsilon_0>0$ such that there is a connected component of $\{\psi_0(x_0)-\epsilon_0\leq \psi_0\leq \psi_0(x_0)+\epsilon_0\}$ containing $x_0$ but no critical points $x_1,\cdots,x_m$ (in particular, the set only contains one connected component of $\{\psi_0=\psi_0(x_0)\}$).
 We denote the set by $\mathcal{N}_{\epsilon_0}$.
 Now we fix a smooth function $G\not\equiv 0$ with $G(t) =0$ for all $|t-\psi_0(x_0)|\geq \epsilon_0$.